-Statewide Publication and Distribution of Information on Transfer document on the Commission's website under the title "Transfer Policies."
+Statewide Publication and Distribution of Information on Transfer

+The staff of the Commission on Higher Education will place this document on the Commission's website under the title "Transfer Policies."
 In addition, information about transfer, including institutional policies, course equivalencies, and articulation agreements, will be published and distributed by all public institutions through transfer guides and be made available on www.SCTRAC.org.
 Furthermore, course catalogs for each public two-and four-year institution will contain a section entitled "Transfer: State Policies and Procedures."
 This section will: